kimklai/WindowsGSM.Soulmask/README.md

 # WindowsGSM.Soulmask
 🧩WindowsGSM plugin that provides Soulmask Dedicated server

-PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
-THANKS!

 # WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/
 2. Create a Folder at a Location you wan't all Server to be Installed and Run.